vault27/Foundation/paloalto.md

 - 6-Tuple is checked against the security policy > known application signatures > check if it is SSH, TLS, or SSL > decryption policy (if exists) > checked again for a known application signature inside TLS > the application has not been identified (a maximum of 4 packets after the handshake, or 2,000 bytes) > will use the base protocol to determine which decoder to use to analyze the packets more deeply > unknown-tcp > check policy if unknown is allowed
 - SSL > Web-Browsing > flickr > flickr-uploading: NGFW continiously watches at traffic app, the more data it gets, then identificationis changed
 - The application decoder will continuously scan the session for expected and deviant behavior, in case the application changes to a sub-application or a malicious actor is trying to tunnel a different application or protocol over the existing session
+- App-ID database does not require license for upgrade
+- New App-IDs are released on the third Tuesday of every month
+- Application and threat signatures are delivered in a single package
 - If the protocol is unknown, App-ID will apply heuristics
 - Use App-ID instead of service and protocols and port based
 - App-ID without decryption identifies application based on server certificate: CN field, if it is exact, then it will be google-base for example, if there is a wildcard, it will be SSL app